The Prophetic Theology of James Luther Adams

 The role of voluntary associations in a democratic society is central to Adams’s social ethics.
-Not every significant association is voluntary; some, like family and nation, are chosen for us—unless, to be sure, we deliberately opt out.
+Not every significant association is voluntary; some, like family and nation, are chosen for us—difficult, if not impossible, to deliberately opt out of.
 Not every association serves socially valuable ends, nor is ethically significant.
-Adams noted that Max Weber complained about the a-political character of typical associations in Germany—he called them “warbling societies.”
+Adams noted that Max Weber complained about the a-political character of typical associations in the Germany of his day; he called them “warbling societies.”
 So distinctions must be drawn among groups.
-Not unlike individuals they need to deliberate and decide what is authentically good— something that can be decided apart from ongoing democratic processes—engaging, reflecting, re-engaging and reflecting yet again.
+Not unlike individuals they need to deliberate and decide what is authentically good— something that can be decided apart from engagement in ongoing democratic processes of engaging, reflecting, re-engaging, and reflecting yet again.

 Adams drew upon C. S. Peirce’s “pragmatic theory of meaning”—the meaning of an idea is revealed in its effect—to develop his theological social ethics.
 A theology, he wrote “that does not examine the social consequences of belief is in this respect meaningless from the point of view of the sociological pragmatic theory of meaning.”
 In particular;